-- 1. Identify any weaknesses in the Protégé's financial operations, business planning, project management, or construction/professional practices; - 2.
-Respond to any weaknesses that can be addressed by the M-P Agreement, with the Mentor's own resources; - 3.
-Identify the professional services, such as accounting, banking, insurance, legal, etc., that could help address the weaknesses; and - 4.
+- 1. Identify any weaknesses in the Protégé's financial operations, business planning, project management, or construction practices; - 2.
+Respond to any weaknesses that can be addressed by the M-P Agreement, with the Mentor's own resources; and - 3.
 Identify any seminars or other educational programs that a Protégé should participate in.